psenger/ProductOfferingAmaysim/README.md

  - [ProductOfferings.ProductV1](docs/ProductV1.md)

-## Documentation for Authorization

- All endpoints do not require authorization.

 ## Items to be address before release

-### X-rate anti-ddos
+### X-rate / anti-ddos / spike-arrest

-If this product is to be public facing, it will require a x-rate
+If this product is to be public facing, it will require a spike arrest.

 ### SSL needs to be done

 SSL was never discussed as a requirement but should be considered.
 Usually, not always, REST services are by default are served with SSL.
 This is simply done so if there is confidential information in the payload it will not be compromised.

-### do we need a API-Key or is this open?
+### We need an API-Key even on an open system.

+We need to track usage, and know who is using what system, we need a api-key.

 ### Missing values for the terms and conditions

+The specification is missing values in the spread sheet.

-### pagination ?
+### Pagination

+Pagination is missing from the specification and should be called out.

 ### Cross-origin resource sharing (CORS)